greenywd/paper-updater/README.md

 - Download specific build of version (partially implemented)
 - Clean builds folder (keep latest x builds of each version)
 - Keep track of what --server-dir has what version/build installed
-- Use rcon to automatically restart the server after installing the new jar ([mcrcon](https://pypi.org/project/mcrcon/)?)